lazyelement/Steganography-Program/README.md

 7. Then in the file that just opened type ```export PATH="/usr/local/bin:$PATH"``` at the end and save it

+Now that all the dependencies have been installed.
+Run the program by going into the GUI directory of this project and running the "gui.py" file.

+Thank You

 Contributors:
 - https://github.com/LC-GHub.
 - https://github.com/izzdanial99.